 More than a dozen workers have been injured at the plant, and they are said to be living in grim conditions, sleeping on the floor of a safe room when their shifts are over, and shoving packaged food down quickly to avoid contact with radiation.

-At the site, highly tainted water has been found in some reactors and in concrete tunnels outside.
-Sea water has also showed radiation and shipments of milk and some vegetables from areas nearby have been stopped due to contamination.
+At the site, highly tainted water has been found in some reactors and in concrete tunnels outside and shipments of milk and some vegetables from areas nearby have been stopped.

 Radiation has been found in tap water in Tokyo, 240 km (150 miles) to the south, and in tiny traces abroad.

 Experts have said a lack of information and some inconsistent data made it hard to understand what was happening at Fukushima, which appears to have come back from the risk of a core meltdown -- the nightmare scenario -- to a situation where management of released radioactivity is paramount.

 Engineers face a dilemma: they have to douse the reactors to prevent overheating, but that risks adding to the radiation problems by increasing water flows.

 "If they need to increase cooling, it will increase runoff of highly contaminated water and they don't have any place to store it," said Edwin Lyman of the U.S.-based Union of Concerned Scientists, a long-time nuclear watchdog group.

 "They may have to make hard choices about releasing larger quantities of radiation to the environment ...
 There may not be any good choices."

 Cabinet Secretary Edano said options being considered included transferring contaminated water to a ship and covering reactors to prevent radioactive particles escaping.

 Nuclear plant operators might in future be forced to install backup power in case external power is knocked out, a nuclear safety agency official said.